Garlic Lime Oven Baked Salmon Recipe

+Baked Salmon is sort of my go-to fish.
 It’s colorful, versatile, distinctly rich, and one of the easiest fish to buy “wild caught” here in the US.

-Although I love to cook various white fish and tuna, salmon is the fish I try first with any new recipe concept.
+Although I love to cook various whitefish and tuna, salmon is the fish I try first with any new recipe concept.
 Its rich fatty flavor doesn’t get lost under toppings and sauces, making it a fish that even most meat-n-potatoes eaters will try.

-Also, salmon’s silky texture gives it a luxurious quality, making it not only an easy midweek option, but a dinner party favorite.
+Also, salmon’s silky texture gives it a luxurious quality, making it not only an easy midweek option but a dinner party favorite.

 Today’s oven baked salmon recipe is one of my favorites for any night of the week.

-Oven baked salmon takes only minutes to cook through.
+This recipe takes only minutes to cook through.

 One of the biggest mistakes when cooking fish is over-cooking.
 As with any type of fish, it should be cooked until just barely cooked through, so it flakes when pricked with a fork, but is still moist and tender on the inside.